3 more deaths related to COVID-19 confirmed

 To date, there have been a total of 45,837 officially reported cases, 334 deaths, 1,704 cases in active isolation, and 43,799 not in active isolation.

-Twenty-eight patients were hospitalized for COVID-19, and two of them were undergoing intensive care.
+Twenty-eight patients were hospitalized for COVID-19 Tuesday, and two of them were undergoing intensive care.